tangmit/tangmit.github.io/_pages/about.md

 I'm currently an Assistant Professor of [Health Policy and Management at the Columbia University Mailman School of Public Health](https://www.publichealth.columbia.edu/academics/departments/health-policy-management).

+I study how digital technologies such as telemedicine, remote monitoring, and artificial intelligence are reshaping healthcare delivery and their implications for patients, providers, and policymakers.

 My research
 ---
 My work sits at the **intersection of empirical operations management and health services research**.
 I believe that improvements to health care delivery systems and processes are vital for improving the accessibility, quality, efficiency, and equity of our health care system.